Biographies

 Website: www.carlosdelgadoart.com

-Dojcilovic, Cane: Graduated at Belgrade University of Arts (Academy of Fine Arts, Painting Department).
-Diploma (B. A and M. A.) awarded by the University of Arts, following a six-year program in Fine Arts, with a major in Art History and Painting.
-Participated in over hundred juried group exhibitions in Europe and United States and several independent exhibitions.
+Dojcilovic, Cane: Graduated from Belgrade University of Arts (Academy of Fine Arts, Painting Department).
+Diploma (1988) awarded by the University of Arts, following a five-year program in Fine Arts, with a major in Painting and Art History.
+Participated in over one hundred juried group exhibitions in Europe and United States and several independent exhibitions.

-Doscher, Michael : Born 1985 in Long Island, New York.
+Doscher, Michael : Born 1985, Long Island, New York.
 Received a BA in Studio Art from Coastal Carolina University with a minor in Art History in 2007.
-Michael currently works at the Metropolitan Museum of Art as a Rigger, installing large scale artwork and is studying Product Design at New York University.
-A member of the Brooklyn Artists Waterfront Coalition, Michael works and resides in New York City.
+Formerly a guard, currently a rigger at the Metropolitan Museum of Art, installing large scale artwork.

 Downs, Kevin: A New York based photographer.
 I've loved photography ever since I was a young boy growing up in the South.
 I had many books on photography.
 Two that influenced my vision the most were of the Troubles in Northern Ireland and of the Civil Rights Movement in the South.
 When I moved to NY from San Francisco and Baltimore, I was introduced to Louis Stettner, Robert Frank, Roy De Carava, and Saul Leiter and many other great photographers .
 These photographers broadened my vision of the world around me.
 Currently, I'm work on many documentary projects that deal with the downturn in the U.S. economy.I photograph my surroundings unaltered, and capture people in their everyday endeavors of life, with respect and dignity.